redis/redis-doc/topics/cluster-tutorial.md

 Cluster, and is called the **node timeout**.

-After node timeout has elapsed, a master node is considered to be failing, and can be replaced by one if its replicas.
+After node timeout has elapsed, a master node is considered to be failing, and can be replaced by one of its replicas.
 Similarly after node timeout has elapsed without a master node to be able to sense the majority of the other master nodes, it enters an error state and stops accepting writes.